 Enter scene: The Women’s Social and Political Union, and the National Union of Women’s Suffrage Societies.

-This included disruption of public events, committing arson, breaking windows, and destroying property.
-Emmeline Pankhurst, the founder and the leader of the WSPU, was repeatedly arrested and went on hunger strikes in prison.
-Many of the suffragettes, including Pankhurst’s daughters, did the same.
+Not at all!
+In fact, the Women’s Social and Political Union (WSPU), whose members were called “suffragettes,” weren’t shy about taking serious, dramatic action.
+But rather than working in the shadows and behind closed doors, the real suffragettes of England were open about their actions in order to garner public attention.
+This included the disruption of public events, committing arson, breaking windows, and destroying property.
+Emmeline Pankhurst, the founder and the leader of the WSPU, was repeatedly arrested and went on widely publicized hunger strikes in prison.
+Many of the suffragettes, including Pankhurst’s daughters, followed suit.
 Among the most famous suffragettes is Emily Davidson, who threw herself under the King’s horse at the Epsom Derby and died a few days later.

 “Men got the vote because they were and would be violent.
-The women did not get it because they were constitutional and law-abiding,” Pankhurst said in her speech, delivered at Madison Square Garden.
+The women did not get it because they were constitutional and law-abiding,” Pankhurst said in her speech at Madison Square Garden.
 “The 20th-century women began to say to themselves, ‘Is it not time, since our methods have failed and the men’s have succeeded, that we should take a leaf out of their political book?’”

-It’s not until 1918’s Representation of the People Act that some women were finally given the right to vote; specifically, women over the age of 30 and who, either own property themselves, or were married to someone who owned property.
+However, it was not until 1918’s Representation of the People Act that some women were finally given the right to vote; specifically, women over the age of 30 and who, either own property themselves, or were married to someone who owned property.
 Although not overtly stated, this tended to exclude working-class women and, by extension, women of color.

-Instead, the East London Federation of the Suffragettes (ELFS) campaigned on their own.
+Instead, the East London Federation of the Suffragettes (ELFS) campaigned on its own.
 They moved away from some of their former militant actions to maintain the safety of their working-class activists who were not as protected as the upper-class women of the WSPU.
 They maintained their presence in public life by hosting concerts, festivals, parties, and kept campaigning through World War I when WSPU was put on hold.

+Still, took another ten years in 1928 for all women, over the age of 21, to be included in the Equal Franchise Act.
 Admittedly, England’s suffragettes were not as mysterious as films like Enola Holmes make them out to be.
 But they were every bit as dramatic and important to British history.